Market Microstructure Model - Central Limit Order Book Simulation

 Key Insights

-- Queue position is a primary driver of fill probability
+- Queue position is a primary driver of execution probability in passive order flow

 Core Takeaway